-- Tasks like bathing may be potentially disruptive.
-Take the time to complete them slowly and gently.
+- Tasks like bathing can be a problem so take your time to finish them slowly and gently

-- If there is a risk that the person with dementia may become aggressive and harm someone, ask the healthcare provider if sedative drugs might be appropriate.
-Unfortunately, these drugs can increase confusion.
+- If the person may harm someone, ask the healthcare provider if a sedative might work.
+However, these drugs can increase confusion.

-- Make sure the bedroom is quiet, dark, and neither too hot nor cold.
+- Make sure the bedroom is quiet, dark, and not too hot or cold.

 - Limit daytime naps to 20 to 30 minutes.

-- Cut back on fluids late in the day to eliminate or reduce the need for nighttime bathroom visits.
+- Cut back on fluids late in the day to reduce nighttime bathroom visits.

-- Don’t serve coffee, other caffeinated drinks, or alcohol later in the day, and discourage smoking at night.
-All of these things interfere with sleep.
+- Don’t serve drinks with caffeine or alcohol late in the day and discourage smoking at night.
+All worsen sleep.

-- Agitation, depression, hallucinations, pain, boredom, and the need to use the bathroom frequently can contribute to wandering.
-Addressing these symptoms may help to reduce wandering.
+- Agitation, depression, hallucinations, pain, boredom, and the need to use the bathroom can cause wandering.
+Treat these conditions.

-- Have the person with dementia wear an ID bracelet or pendant in case they do wander.
+- Have the person with dementia wear an identification bracelet or pendant in case they do wander.

 The Alzheimer’s Association confidential helpline is open 24 hours, 7 days a week.